Actors and behaviors

 As you can see, the Ball blueprint and the Ground closest to it are both rotated.

-Any of the properties that you can get or set from rules can also be used from scripts.
+Any of the behavior properties that you can get or set from rules can be written from scripts.
 Here's an example that changes the Slingshot speed and the Gravity of the golf ball.
 Try shooting the golf ball:

 When you start typing in the editor, it will show you a list of properties that you can use.
 For example, if you start typing my.layout.